How Much Land Do You Need for a Horse?

 The Nitty-Gritty of Land Management

 Owning enough land is one thing, but managing it properly is another ball game.
 Effective land management involves rotating pastures to prevent overgrazing, maintaining fences, and ensuring access to clean water.
+Keeping your paddocks clean by regularly removing the horse manure is also really important to managing the land sustainably and keeping your horses healthy.

 It's not just about having the space; it's about making that space livable and sustainable for your horses.